andreaskaempf/adventofcode/2024/README.md

   count up the number of cells visited.
 For Part 2, count up how many new obstacles would cause an endless loop.

+* **Day 7** (Go): Given a number of target: n n n lines, add up all the targets for which the n values can be computed left-to-right using some combination of + or * operators.
+For Part 2, there is third || operator, which string-concatenates the operands.
+There is no operator precedence, just left-to-right.
+Key to this was coming up with all the combinations of 2 or 3 values across any number of columns.
+For Part 1, I did this with binary arithmetic, but had to code an arbitrary-base counting function for Part 2.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)